BlockchainInstituteChi/weteachblockchain.org/all_collections/_lessons/bitcoin-for-devs_lesson03.md

 The Bitcoin software creates a competition between mining nodes who do the work of gathering transaction data into “blocks.”
 In this competition, the winning miner receives a reward for their work and their block of data becomes a part of the blockchain.

 The mining reward plays a very important role in providing economic incentives to do the work of maintaining the network.
 Miners, who are simply people running computers with a lot of processing power, are competing with each other to create a valid block of Bitcoin transaction data that will be accepted by the network.
-When a miners block of data is accepted by the network, they are given some bitcoin as a “mining reward” or “block reward” This happens in a special transaction called a coinbase transaction (not to be confused with Coinbase the company).
+When a miner's block of data is accepted by the network, they are given some bitcoin as a “mining reward” or “block reward”.
+This happens in a special transaction called a coinbase transaction (not to be confused with Coinbase the company).

 <img src="/assets/img/courses/bitcoin-for-developers/Halving-01.jpg"  />

 When the Bitcoin network was launched in 2009, the reward was 50 BTC per block.
 This reward halves (called halving) every 4 years (or 210,000 mined blocks) until it reaches an amount too small to transfer on the Bitcoin network.
-This was originally scheduled for the year 2140, but due to variations in difficulty adjustments, will likely occur before then.
+The current block reward is 6.25 bitcoin, as it has halved three times from the original 50 BTC reward.
+The last Bitcoin was originally scheduled for the year 2140, but due to variations in difficulty adjustments, will likely occur before then.

 To create a valid block and win the competition, a miner needs to validate all the transactions in the block and then find a hash for the block that meets with the current network requirements.

 The Bitcoin software is designed to self adjust it’s settings so that a block is found roughly every ten minutes.
 This is done via a network difficulty setting.
-Roughly every two weeks, every 2016 blocks, all the nodes on the network calculate how quickly valid blocks were “found” or “mined” on the network.
+Roughly every two weeks, or every 2016 blocks, all the nodes on the network calculate how quickly valid blocks were “found” or “mined” on the network.
 If valid blocks of transaction data were mined more frequently than every 10 min, the difficulty requirement will go up.
 If blocks were minded less often than every 10 min, the difficulty requirement will do down.

 The difficulty requirement is simply the format of the hash of the block data.

 When the difficulty requirement goes up, then the network will only accept hashes that start with a greater number of zeros.
+Effectively, an extra digit is added to the variable being sought, making it more difficult to solve and create a block.
+Difficulty adjustment is changed to keep block production as close to ten minutes as possible.

 For example, the first hash below might not be ‘difficult’ enough to meet current network standards, while the second hash might be satisfactory.